iai9/matrices/README.md

-supposed to just be a simple library for TWO_DIMENSIONAL matrices. tensors have no place here lmaooooo gtfo silly tensors. jk jk im just not competent enough to code stuff for ndim arrays. big sad. thats why np exists tho so not gunna complain.
+supposed to just be a simple library for TWO_DIMENSIONAL matrices, not tensors. see ".\matrices\matrix.py" for my code and go to ".\matrices\indiv_funcs\" to see each individual function and more detailed documentation.

-currently has:
+I've also added trigonometry because why not. located in ".\trig\trigonometry.py"

+with matrices, we currently have:
 *   Multiplication by scalar
 *   Mutliplication of matrices
 *   Addition of matrices